ricsanfre/pi-cluster/docs/_docs/restic.md

 ### Binary installation

-Ubuntu has as part of its distribution a `restic` package that can be installed with `apt` command. restic version is an old one, so it is better to install the latest version binary from github repository.
+Ubuntu has as part of its distribution a `restic` package that can be installed with `apt` command. restic version is an old one, so it is better to install the latest version binary from GitHub repository.

 -   Step 1.
 Download and install binary